PWE Hints and Tips

 Feed the Panther: A PTA fundraiser in a “write a check – make no effort” format.
-Families can donate at any time online or via check/Tuesday Folder beginning with the online supply sale in mid-July.
+Families can donate at any time online or via check/Tuesday Folder beginning in mid-July.

 Field Trip Shirt: PWE PTA provides a free t-shirt to every student to wear on Field Trips.
 Sizes are requested at the beginning of the year and delivered to the homeroom teachers for distribution by mid-October.
 These can also serve as Spirit Shirts and students are encouraged to wear them every Friday.

 Field Trips: Each grade level has 2-4 field trip per year which varies by grade level.
 Sometimes parent chaperones are needed and other times not.
 Parent chaperones will need to provide their own transportation and have a current RISD background check on file.
 Students are required to wear their PTA sponsored Field Trip t-shirt.

 Focus: RISD’s Parent Portal for access to your child’s grades, attendance, and to register your child for school.
 For more info, visit http://www.risd.org/Group/Parents/Focus/focusforparents.html

 Future Panthers: A group of families with children that will attend PWE.
 Playdates, family nights, and special events are all coordinated via the Future Panthers page on Facebook.